pankajlochan/pankajlochan/README.md

 - 📫 How to reach me: ..............................................
 - 😄 Pronouns: He/Him
 - 🎶 Music is in my heart
-- ✌  Always Trying Something New & Making mistakes & trying to make someone happy everyday.
+- ✌  Always Try Something New, make mistakes & try to make someone happy.
-- ⚡ Fun fact: I am a Human & have two legs, hands, eyes & whatever organs you have (and Yes I look handsome like you).
+- ⚡ Fun fact: I am a Human & have two legs, hands, eyes & whatever organs you have (and Yes handsome like you).